afreeorange/base-image/README.md

 Simple Build Image
 ==================

 Ubuntu 19.04 LTS-based image I use to build my stuff (primarily in CircleCI.)
+Usually built with [DockerHub's Automated Builds](https://docs.docker.com/docker-hub/builds/) but has a script to build and push manually in case I get impatient 😄

+---

 ### Running Image Optimization